remix-run/remix-website/data/posts/fog-of-war.md

   - Matt Brophy
 ---

 Remix is built to ensure your applications are performant by default.
-With [Fog of War][remix-fog-of-war][^1], we're ensuring this is the case no matter the size of your application.
+With the new [Fog of War][remix-fog-of-war][^1] feature, we're ensuring this is the case no matter the size of your application.

-[^1]: The Fog of War feature was released behind an unstable flag in Remix [v2.10][remix-2-10] for early beta testing - we hope to stabilize it in an upcoming release.
+[^1]: The Fog of War feature was released behind an `unstable` flag in Remix [v2.10][remix-2-10] for early beta testing - we hope to stabilize it in an upcoming release

 ## Background